Question:

 {

-// Process the data
+// Parse the incoming data

-// Write the processed data to output
+// Add the processed data to storage

 }